darkpromise98/IAA/README.md

    - The folder `weights_models` is the path to put the weighting parameters of pretrained backbone networks, which can be customized by the argparse parameter `--weight_path`.

 2. Run `train.py` for different metric learning **losses** and **datasets**.
+3. If we need use the IAA framework, set  `--intra 1` (default); we also can train the baseline model by setting `--intra 0`.

 #### CUB-200-2011
 ```bash